 The school reserves the right to impose whatever disciplinary consequences it deems appropriate in any individual case.
-All final decisions are reserved to the headmaster.
-The headmaster may bypass review by the Honor Council if, in the headmaster's sole opinion, it is prudent and in the best interests of the School and / or the student to do so.
+All final decisions are reserved to the head of school.
+The head of school may bypass review by the Honor Council if, in the head of school's sole opinion, it is prudent and in the best interests of the School and / or the student to do so.